tonynov16/IT493Team3Repository/README.md

 - | Google Docs             | Google                  | Google Docs is used to create and edit documents on the cloud with other team members on the project.

-- | Use Again?              | Yes our team would use again.
+- | Use Again?              | Yes, our team would use again.
 Microsoft Word and Google Docs gave us the ability to create/edit documents.